-As part of the Apex Orthopedic Rehabilitation Wellness Series we are having Christine M. Okezie, Natural Foods Chef & Holistic Health Counselor will be presenting a work shop at our clinic in Paramus, NJ this coming May.
+As part of the Apex Orthopedic Rehabilitation Wellness Series we are having Christine M. Okezie, Natural Foods Chef & Holistic Health Counselor will be presenting a work shop at our clinic in Wyckoff, NJ this coming May.
 Look for future posts for time and date!
 The following an article on the Anti-Inflammatory Diet plus a recipe follows.
-You can also follow her thoughts and future talks on her web site at http://www.yourdeliciousbalance.com/.
+You can also follow her thoughts and future talks on her web site at https://www.yourdeliciousbalance.com/.

 By Christine M. Okezie, CHHC, Natural Foods Chef